 It can seem counterintuitive but in the down times ramp up your marketing efforts.
 The tendency is to pull back on marketing spend when things are bad but you should actually do the exact opposite.
 You don't want to spend money without having a strategy in place but it's easy enough to do a quick marketing plan for your business and execute it.

 Finally, one of the most important weapons in turning your business around is your attitude.
 Highs and lows happen in business.
 See it as an opportunity.
+Review past wins to remind yourself of your capabilities and spark ideas for outreach.
 When working your way out of a slump, you may uncover new lines of business or new approaches that are valuable to add as a normal activity.
-Tough times will not last forever, and with mental toughness and a good plan, you will survive.
+Tough times will not last forever, and with mental toughness and a good plan, you will survive, and in some cases emerge with an even stronger business.

 How have you handled business slumps?
 What did you learn from those times?